ejnelson/howidev/README.md

 project using the
 [gatsby starter blog project](https://github.com/gatsbyjs/gatsby-starter-blog#readme)

+## 🎁 Contribute to the code or to the blog

+    The code of the site could use a few touch ups or new features I'm sure, so if you have an idea, make it known or feel free to code it up yourself!
+Also check out the [contributing](https://github.com/ejnelson/howidev/blob/master/CONTRIBUTING.md) instructions.
+If you'd rather just contribute to the blog, feel free to email me at erik@ejnelson.com with your interview answers (see the template in the repo) Or the better way is to PR your blog entry through github!
+That way you can say you've contributed to open source AND you are a blogger! ✍️

 ## 🚀 Quick start

 1.  **Fork the repo, then clone to your machine**